ncesar/github-user-search-with-redux/README.md

 6. Mobile responsive;
 7. and much more 😀

+# Documentation

+This project has documentation available.
+Take a look on: https://ncesar.github.io/github-user-search/

 # How to run

 1. Install the project dependencies using `npm i` or `yarn add`